Tradegen/protocol-v2/README.md

 # Tradegen Protocol

-Tradegen is an asset management and synthetic trading bot protocol built on Celo.
+Tradegen is an asset management and algo trading platform built on Celo.
 These smart contracts control V2 of our asset management protocol.

 ## Disclaimer